Rafflecopter/node-kafkacat/README.md

 ```

 The mapping of option keys passed to the stream constructor to kafkacat command-line arguments is documented in code [here](https://github.com/Rafflecopter/node-kafkacat/blob/master/lib/opts.js#L8).
 There are a few things to note:
- - The consume stream holds the next offset as state, so subsequent calls to `.read` will return new messages.
+ - The consume stream holds the next offset as state, so subsequent calls to `.read` will return new messages. `offset` in the stream constructor options is just the initial offset.
- - The argument passed to `.read` overrides `count` set in the options passed to the stream constructor
+ - The argument passed to `.read` overrides `count` set in the options passed to the stream constructor.
  - If `count` is not specified, `.read` will collect kafka messages for `timeout` milliseconds before returning.
 The default can be found in the `opts.js` source.
  - Any extra settings as documented in kafkacat can be passed as well. `node-kafkacat` will take care of formatting them as `-X key=val` when calling kafkacat.